Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/benchmark.rst

 - **DATA_MEMORY**: Total data memory in bytes used by the design.
 - **PROGRAM_MEMORY**: Program memory in bytes used by each kernel.

-The AIE_VARIANT parameter refers to the type of AI Engine that is used for each particular case in the benchmark results, this may be AIE, AIE-ML or AIE-MLv2.
+The ``AIE_VARIANT`` parameter refers to the type of AI Engine used for each particular case in the benchmark results; this may be AIE, AIE-ML, or AIE-MLv2.

-The PROGRAM_MEMORY metrics are harvested for each kernel the design consists of.
-For example, a finite impulse response (FIR) configured to be implemented on two tiles (CASC_LEN=2) will have two sets of figures displayed in the following table (space delimited).
+The ``PROGRAM_MEMORY`` metrics are collected for each kernel in the design.
+For example, a finite impulse response (FIR) configured to be implemented on two tiles (``CASC_LEN=2``) will have two sets of figures displayed in the following table (space-delimited).

 Latency and Throughput
 ======================

-The latency and throughput values are calculated using the input and output timestamp feature of the aiesimulator.
+The latency and throughput values are calculated using the input and output timestamp feature of the ``aiesimulator``.
 The simulator will create files for the input and output PLIO ports containing the data stream and the timestamp information.
 Each line of data is preceded by a line containing a timestamp of when it was read or written by the graph port.
 This feature can be enabled using the option:

 .. code-block::

      aiesimulator --graph-latency

 The latency value for each iteration is found by calculating the difference between the first input timestamp and the first output timestamp.
 Throughput is calculated from the number of samples in an iteration divided by the time difference between the first input timestamp of two consecutive iterations.